Updated September 12, 2024

-Is anything in this story similar to another Korean messiah, Sun Myung Moon?
+The story of Elder Park Tae-seon is similar to that of another Korean messiah, Sun Myung Moon.

 This chart of the lineage of pikareum is based on one by Arai Arao on page 102 of his book, The Madness of Japan – The Federation [for Victory over Communism] and the Unification Church (1971)